garywiz/chaperone/doc/source/ref/command-line.rst

    Disabling console output can be useful in special-case situations, such as when a command-line command wishes to dump container internals to ``stdout`` in some format (such as ``gzip``) which may be corrupted if inadvertent console messages are produced.

+.. _option.no-syslog:

+.. option:: --no-syslog

+   This switch tells Chaperone to disable the normal creation of ``/dev/log`` and to perform all of its own logging to the console.
+Chaperone defaults to automatically starting its own internal logging service.
+Disabling syslog can be useful in cases where a container has some other method of logging, or wants to start a standard syslog deamon itself.

+   This switch is equivalent to setting the global setting :ref:`enable_syslog <settings.enable_syslog>` to `false` and will override any settings in Chaperone's configuration files.

 .. _option.no-defaults: